HankLi0130/CallRustFromAndroid/README.md

 cargo {
     pythonCommand = "/usr/bin/python3"

-    module  = "../../rust_android"
+    // The path of the Rust module module  = "../../rust_android"

-    libname = "rust_android"
+    // The name of the Rust library libname = "rust_android"

     targets = ["arm", "arm64", "x86", "x86_64"]
     verbose = true
 }